-More than 70% of pregnant women experience some excess fluid accumulation in their feet, legs, face, and hands.
-This condition is related to hormone buildup in your system, which results in the kidneys collecting more water and salt than normal.
+Two-thirds of pregnant women experience some excess fluid accumulation in their feet, legs, face, and hands.
+This condition is related to hormone buildup in your system, which results in the kidneys collecting more water and salt than usual.
 If your job keeps you walking a lot and on your feet, you are also more likely to experience edema.

 You should immediately alert your doctor if you experience sudden, extreme swelling.
-This could be a warning sign of preeclampsia or toxemia.
-It is a lot more commmon to experience edema in your legs and feet during your third trimester, but if you have swelling in your face and/or hands or experience these symptoms earlier in your pregnancy, contact your care provider.
+This could be a warning sign of Preeclampsia (Toxemia).
+It is much more common to experience edema in your legs and feet during your third trimester, but if you have swelling in your face and/or hands or experience these symptoms earlier in your pregnancy, contact your care provider.
 Mild swelling, which is considered normal and beneficial, can be relieved by these methods:

-- Raise your legs – Prop up your legs on anything available: a footstool, astack of papers, books, or a box.
+- Raise your legs – Prop up your legs on anything available: a footstool, a stack of papers, books, or a box.
 Also, elevate your feet and hands above your heart to reduce swelling by gravity.
 If possible, lie down during the day on your left (heart) side, not on your back.
-This position prevents your uterus from compressing major arteries and let your system reabsorb the fluid.
-Also try walking around the block on your lunch hour.
+This position prevents your uterus from compressing major arteries and lets your system reabsorb the fluid.
+Also, try walking around the block during your lunch hour.

 - Soak your feet – Tired, burning feet should be soaked at the end of a workday.
-If you can treat yourself to a pedicure every now and then, even better!
-Also, throughout the day, rotate your ankles to help with circulation and reduce swelling.
+And if you can treat yourself to a pedicure every now and then, even better!
+Also, throughout the day, rotate your ankles to help with circulation and reduce swelling of the feet.

-- Keep water with you – Consuming extra water will help to draw fluid from puffy tissues back into your bloodstream to be excreted by your kidneys later.
-Have a glass or a bottled water nearby throughout the day.
+- Keep water with you – Consuming extra water will help draw fluid from puffy tissues back into your bloodstream to be excreted by your kidneys later.
+Have a glass or bottle of water nearby throughout the day.

-- Watch your diet – I know that you want to indulge in some sweets and treats, but stay away from fatty foods.
-You want to eat plenty of protein and cut down on salt, which causes fluid retention.
+- Watch your diet – You may want to indulge in sweets and treats but avoid fatty foods.
+You want to eat plenty of protein and reduce salt, which causes fluid retention.

-As I’ve said before, it takes a lot of work to grow a baby.
-You are more than likely feeling extreme fatigue.
+As I’ve said before, growing a baby takes a lot of work.
+You are, more than likely, feeling extreme fatigue.
 This is normal.
 By the second trimester, your body will probably have adjusted, and you may feel a burst of energy.
 By the third trimester, however, you may feel exhausted again and need more rest.
 There’s no cure for this.
-Your body is going through a lot so it is just reflecting the strains being put on it.
+Your body is going through a lot.
 These are things you can do to help fight your daytime fatigue:

-- Go to bed early – Never mind the undone chores you see all around you at home.
+- Go to bed early – Never mind the undone chores you see at home.
 This is the time to catch up on rest since you and your baby are growing daily.
 You need the rest!

-- Delegate responsibilities – At work, if you’re in a position to delegate responsibility when the pressure becomes too great, do so.
+- Delegate responsibilities – If you’re in a position at work to delegate responsibilities when the pressure becomes too great, do so.
 Most coworkers will understand and will want to help, so don’t feel guilty about doing it.
 At home, ask your partner, family, and friends for help.
-They, too, want you and baby to do well and be stress free.
+They, too, want you and your baby to do well and be stress-free.

-- Combat anemia – Many women have anemia and it can result in tiredness, weakness, and fainting.
+- Combat anemia – Many women have anemia, resulting in tiredness, weakness, and fainting.
 You will need to add more iron-rich foods to your diet, such as lentils and green leafy vegetables.
 Doctor-recommended iron tablets can help as well.
 Learn more about the importance of iron in pregnancy.

 - Hydrate – Headaches are commonly caused by dehydration.
 This is yet another reason why having water throughout the day is important.

-- Breathe fresh air – Avoid stuffy, over-crowded, smoke-filled rooms.
-Step outside, if possible, for a breath of clear air.
+- Breathe fresh air – Avoid stuffy, overcrowded, smoke-filled rooms.
+Step outside, if possible, for a breath of fresh air.

-- Eat regularly – Little or no food over a long period of time can cause your blood sugar level to drop.
+- Eat regularly – Little or no food over a long period can cause your blood sugar level to drop.
 Eat small meals/snacks throughout the day.
-Excessive caffeine can also cause headaches as well.
+Excessive caffeine can also cause headaches, as well.
 Limit your intake if your headaches continue to persist.

-- Try to reduce stress – Whenever possible, avoid unnecessary stressful situations and find ways to control the stress you cannot avoid.
-I know that this is easier said than done, but talk to the people around you to help limit your stress.
+- Try to reduce stress – Avoid unnecessary stressful situations when possible and find ways to control the stress you cannot avoid.
+This is easier said than done but talk to the people around you to help limit your stress.

 - Take calcium – Calcium tends to quiet your nerves and ease a headache.
-If the headaches are regular, take up to four 450-milligram calcium tablets a day.
+If the headaches are regular, take up to four 450-milligram calcium tablets daily.
 (Consult your care provider first.)
 If you suddenly develop a severe headache, call your doctor.
 It could indicate the onset of toxemia.

-- Cut down on your salt intake– Especially during pregnancy, too much salt can cause headaches and high blood pressure.
+- Reduce salt intake– too much salt can cause headaches and high blood pressure, especially during pregnancy.

-- Use cold compresses – Place a cold, moist cloth on your forehead or on the back of your neck.
-Add a few drops of essential oil of lavender on your washcloth to help with relaxation.
+- Use cold compresses – Place a cold, moist cloth on your forehead or the back of your neck.
+Add a few drops of essential oil lavender to your washcloth to help with relaxation.

-- Use liniments – Rub peppermint oil, Tiger Balm, or white flower oil into your temples, or drink peppermint tea.
+- Use liniments – Rub peppermint oil or Tiger Balm on your temples, or drink peppermint tea.